Theatre of China: Ming dynasty

 The Ming dynasty play writers were mostly educated and hold relatively high social status, and chuanqi works were created mainly by scholars.
 Wei Liangfu created Kunshan tunes modified from tunes of Haiyan from near Hangzhou and Yiyang of Jiangxi, and he combined the nanxi rhythms which often used flute, and the northern zaju where plucked string instruments are preferred.
 The first Kunqu opera, Washing Silken Gauze (浣紗記, Huan Sha Ji) was created by Liang Chenyu who used Kunshan tunes.
 Kunqu was regarded as an elegant part of the culture; it was promoted by scholars, and therefore became highly influential.

 In the Ming dynasty, southern yiyang tunes fused with Kunqu and spread widely.
 Yiyang tunes lacked formal rules, was more uninhibited and exciting, therefore more appealing to the local classes and easily fused with local musical styles and produced many high-pitched tunes in numerous local operas.
 Another important development was the emergence of Shaanxi Opera in the Northwest with a two-phrase structure and clapper-based instrumentation, introducing a new form of musical style called banqiang (板腔).
 Its spread was facilitated by a Shaanxi rebel Li Zicheng who ended the Ming dynasty, later influencing the development of Peking Opera during the Qing dynasty.

 During the Ming period (1368-1644), Chinese theatre may be divided into three categories by audience: imperial court, social elite, and the general public.

 The Ming imperial court enjoyed opera, and Ming emperors generally kept their music entertainments within the palace.
 Ming theatre, however, had less freedom than the previous dynasty, Yuan.
-In the Yuan and early Song period, some plays may include a role of the emperor, however, Ming Taizu prohibited the actors from impersonating any imperial members, high officials, or well-respected figures, although these restrictions were not always observed by the public theatre troupes who performed for commoners.
+In the Yuan and early Song period, some plays may include a role of the emperor, however, Ming Emperor Taizu prohibited actors from impersonating any imperial members, high officials, or well-respected figures, although such restrictions were not always observed by opera troupes who performed for commoners in public theatre.